mondrian-framework/mondrian-framework/SECURITY.md

 When deploying applications built with Mondrian, please:

 - Set `maxSelectionDepth` on your modules in production (default is unlimited; recommend 3–10) to mitigate selection-set abuse on GraphQL/retrieve.
-- Always declare security `policies(...)` for entities exposed via `retrieve` — the example in `packages/example/src/core/security-policies.ts` is the canonical reference.
+- Always declare security `policies(...)` for entities exposed via `retrieve` — the [template project](https://github.com/mondrian-framework/template) has a worked example.
 - Use `model.<type>().sensitive()` for fields like passwords or tokens so they are excluded from logs and traces by default.
 - Configure rate limiting (`@mondrian-framework/rate-limiter`) on public endpoints.
 - Validate and constrain `take` / `skip` to reasonable maxima (the entity-level `retrieve` constraints exist for this).